 However, when suing for non-economic damages, some limits can affect the amounts.
 This applies to suing for abstract things like anxiety, trauma, mental anguish, pain, suffering, loss of companionship, and other factors like this.
 Because these concepts are subjective and difficult to monetize, a cap is applied to the damages associated with these specific complaints.

-Florida Statutes on Medical Malpractice Still Not Updated
+Florida Statutes on Medical Malpractice Have Been Updated

-Florida Statutes pertaining to medical negligence have not been updated since the Supreme Court ruling.
+Florida Statutes pertaining to medical negligence have now been updated.

 The same monetary limitations, as they apply to defendants who are non-practitioners, were $750,000 and $1.5 million, respectively.